Darmit2003/SE_Portfolio/week3_workflow.md

 Due to this all that I can show in this section is that eventually I was able to create a new branch to complete my development task on, which of course I cannot show completed at this time but I will continue to work on.

-In Fig.5 you can see the create branch pop-up, which I accessed by selecting 'Git Changes' next to the solution explorer and then pressing the 'New Branch' button.
+In Fig.5 you can see the create branch pop-up, which I accessed by selecting 'Git Changes' next to the solution explorer in Visual Studio and then pressing the 'New Branch' button.

 | ![New Branch Screenshot](images/createBranch.png)
   |:--:|